jordles/notes/Data_Structures_and_Algorithms/Quick Sort.md

 **Lomuto's partition scheme** - the pivot is always the first/last element
 **Hoare's partition scheme** - the pivot is always somewhere in the middle, and uses two pointers

+**For random pivot:**

 | Feature | Lomuto (Swap to End/Front) | Hoare (Keep Pivot in Middle) |
 | --- | --- | --- |
 | Pivot Handling | Swaps random pivot to end or front| Leaves pivot in place |
 | Partitioning Method	| Uses a single i pointer | Uses two pointers (i, j) |
 | Efficiency | Slightly slower (more swaps) | More efficient (fewer swaps) |
 | Index Returned | Final pivot position | Not necessarily the final pivot position |

+In Hoare’s partition, the pivot does not necessarily end up in its final sorted position after partitioning.
+Instead, it simply divides the array into two parts where:

+* Left part: Elements are ≤ pivot
+* Right part: Elements are ≥ pivot

+Because of this:

+* The returned index is not necessarily the pivot’s final position.
+* It is safe to include it in the left partition because we haven't "locked in" the pivot's exact position.
+This is not the case for lomuto.

 If you want simple, readable code → Lomuto (swap pivot to edge of array)
 If you want fewer swaps and better performance → Hoare (keep pivot in place)